Our tournament will abide by Ringette Ontario (RO) Sanctioned Event rules, unless specifically outlined below.

 Teams can run with either a player in net using just a goalie stick and rotate each line OR they can dress a player in full equipment and rotate games throughout the tournament.
 (Note - if a team is using a fully dressed goalie, no time will be given to switch the equipment to another player during the game unless there is an injury or illness.)

-U16AA, U19AA and 18+AA divisions will play two 20 minute stop time periods.
+U16AA, U19AA and 18+AA divisions will play four 10 minute stop time periods.
 All other divisions will play two 15 minute stop time periods.